Recommended Resources

 How to Lead Podcast Episodes

-Clay and I often discuss how to improve relationships at work on our podcast, How to Lead.
-I’ve also provided a curated list of episodes on this topic.
-FogOfWork.com or the same QR code will also take you to a page with links to these episodes.
+Clay and Adam often discuss how to improve relationships at work on their podcast, How to Lead.
+Below is a curated list of episodes on this topic.

 Play the Hand You're Dealt: How to Build a Great Relationship with Your Boss